kunlin596/GLUtility/README.md

 # GLUtility

-This is a experiment project which wraps raw OpenGL functions like handlong buffers and batch rendering something.
+This is a experiment project which wraps raw OpenGL functions like handling buffers, batch rendering, and etc.